lightvector/KataGo/README.md

 ### How To Use
 KataGo supports a few commands.
 All of these commands require a "model" file that contains the neural net.
 Most also require a "config" file that specifies parameters for how KataGo behaves.
 KataGo's precompiled releases should come packaged with example configs (`gtp_example.cfg`).
 If you care about performance, you will likely want to edit this config for yourself - extensive comments and notes are provided in the config.

-**If you are running KataGo for the first time, you probably want to run the benchmark before anything else, to test if KataGo works and pick a number of threads.
+**If you are running KataGo for the first time, you probably want to run the benchmark OR the genconfig options before anything else, to test if KataGo works and pick a number of threads.
 And on the OpenCL version, to give KataGo a chance to autotune itself, which could take a while.**

 To run a benchmark to test performance and help you choose how many threads to use for best performance.
 You can then edit your GTP config to use this many threads:

-   * `./katago benchmark -model <NEURALNET>.txt.gz -config <GTP_CONFIG>.cfg`
+   * `./katago benchmark -model <NEURALNET>.bin.gz -config <GTP_CONFIG>.cfg`

+To automatically tune threads and other settings for you based on an interactive prompt, and generate a GTP config for you:

+   * `./katago genconfig -model <NEURALNET>.bin.gz -output <PATH_TO_SAVE_GTP_CONFIG>.cfg`

-To run a GTP engine using a downloaded KataGo neural net and example provided config:
+To run a GTP engine using a downloaded KataGo neural net and GTP config:

-   * `./katago gtp -model <NEURALNET>.txt.gz -config <GTP_CONFIG>.cfg` - **This is the command you want to tell your GUI (Lizzie, Sabaki, GoGui, etc) to use to run KataGo** (with the actual paths to your neural net and config files substituted in, of course).
+   * `./katago gtp -model <NEURALNET>.bin.gz -config <GTP_CONFIG>.cfg` - **This is the command you want to tell your GUI (Lizzie, Sabaki, GoGui, etc) to use to run KataGo** (with the actual paths to your neural net and config files substituted in, of course).

 Run a JSON-based [analysis engine](docs/Analysis_Engine.md) that can do efficient batched evaluations for a backend Go service:

-   * `./katago analysis -model <NEURALNET>.txt.gz -config <ANALYSIS_CONFIG>.cfg -analysis-threads N`
+   * `./katago analysis -model <NEURALNET>.bin.gz -config <ANALYSIS_CONFIG>.cfg -analysis-threads N`

 For OpenCL only: run or re-run the tuner to optimize for your particular GPU.

-   * `./katago tuner -model <NEURALNET>.txt.gz`
+   * `./katago tuner -model <NEURALNET>.bin.gz`

 ### Tuning for Performance